MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P03-Associate-Reviews-to-Movies/content.md

 # Manual Testing

+All the changes we made broke our automated tests... :( sad panda.

-We don't have automated tests so you have to create a few reviews on a few movies and see that they display properly.
+So you have to test manually by creating a few reviews on a few movies and see that they display properly.

 Can you edit and delete them?